 Another solution also proposed by some delegates is to focus on consuming dragon fruits by deep processing such as plastic drying and drying.

-Director of Department of Industry and Trade of Long An Province - Le Minh Duc said that, currently, because there is no specific contract, the export of agricultural products to China is risky, especially dragon fruits.
-He recommended businesses, cooperatives and farmers to have closely consumption contracts.
-In particular, the sustainable solution is to organize production in the direction of linking and food safety in accordance with VietGAP and GlobalGAP standards to avoid dependence on the main market.
+Director of the Department of Industry and Trade of Long An - Le Minh Duc said that, currently, the export of agricultural products, especially dragon fruits, to China has many risks due to no specific contract, mainly by partners. together.
+He recommended businesses, cooperatives and farmers in trading, exporting agricultural products to China need to have a strict consumption contract, to avoid risks.
+More specifically, a long-term, sustainable solution should be implemented in crop production, including dragon fruits, which is to organize production in the direction of linking and food safety in accordance with VietGap and Global Gap standards to avoid supplementary. into a major market like today.

 Vice Chairman of Long An Provincial People's Committee - Pham Van Canh assigned Department of Industry and Trade to continue working closely with the Long An Dragon Fruit Association to grasp the situation, promptly report to the provincial leaders and the Ministry of Industry and Trade to promptly direct the next solution; actively connecting businesses in the province that perform deep processing; boosting domestic consumption; Export fresh fruits to markets outside China, reducing losses to farmers.